Last Updated on January 2, 2021 by Lori Geurin

-A recent study conducted by ACE Fitness experts found that training with kettlebells significantly improved balance.
-(1)
+A recent study led by ACE Fitness experts found that training with kettlebells significantly improved balance.
+(2)

 20. Superior Results

-Because training with kettlebells involves the entire body, results are impressive.
-It’s a fierce cardio-respiratory workout which involves all the major muscle groups.
+Because training with kettlebells involves the entire body, the results are impressive.
+It’s a fierce cardio-respiratory workout which requires all the major muscle groups.